 If the plums are ripe and sweet, we shouldn't need too much refined sugar added to them, since more it's then added to the breadcrumbs anyway.
 It's quite an unusual dessert if you think about it, but it's really delicious, and once you make the recipe once, you'll fall in love with it.

-Plums are at the their best in Autumn, and they are easily available from the end of August onwards.
+Plums are at the their best at the end of the summer and early Autumn, and they are easily available from the end of August onwards.
 I mean, the real deal, those plums that actually taste the way they should taste, the juicy and ripe ones, not the supermarket kind of plums that can be found outside their season too.

 Nah, those ones won't work, simply because they are not sweet enough for you to truly enjoy this dessert.
 And it really is a special dish.
 Let' see how to make it!